bbjimmy/yab-lib/spinner/spinner.md

 This defines the barber pole and gives it a name.
 This must be called before any other sub programs in this library can be executed for this spinner.

 *note:*

-new_spinner() does not show the spinner, it just reserves the name and co-ordinates for the spinner.
+new_spinner() does not show the spinner, it just reserves the name and co-ordinates for the spinner. hz and vt difine the top left corner of the spinner.

-* hz = horizontal position, ppixels from the left of the view.
+* hz = horizontal position, pixels from the left of the view.

 * vt = virtival position, pixels from the top of the view.